Budaoweng Hotpot Cuisine

 Planning Your Visit

-Budaoweng Hotpot Cuisine is located at Sino Cheer Plaza, 23–29 Jordan Road, Yau Ma Tei, Hong Kong.
-Jordan MTR station on the Tsuen Wan Line is the most direct approach, with the restaurant a short walk from Exit A. Current hours, pricing, and booking availability are not publicly listed at time of writing; contact the venue directly before visiting to confirm table availability, particularly for larger groups where lead time will matter.
+Budaoweng Hotpot Cuisine is located at Sino Cheer Plaza, 23 to 29 Jordan Road, Yau Ma Tei, Hong Kong.
+Jordan MTR station on the Tsuen Wan Line is the most direct approach, with the restaurant a short walk from Exit A. Current hours are Monday to Sunday, 11 AM to 11 PM, and reservations are recommended.

 Cost Snapshot